ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 | Key DID | Secp256k1           | [`key-did-provider-secp256k1`](../accounts/key-did.md#secp256k1) |

 <!-- | PKH DID | ?????????           | [`js-pkh-did-provider →`]()           | -->

-Note that NFT DID and Safe DID do not have a signer because they are compatible with all other providers.

 ## Setup your project